u-blox/ubxlib/port/platform/common/automation/ACCESS.md

 - The client should now be able to SSH into the Jenkins machine with something like `ssh -i path/to/ubxlib_test_system_client_key -p <ssh_port> ubxlib@jenkinsurl`, or you may use [PuTTY](https://www.putty.org/), for which you need [to convert your private key to a `.ppk` file](https://sites.google.com/site/xiangyangsite/home/technical-tips/linux-unix/common-tips/how-to-convert-ssh-id_rsa-keys-to-putty-ppk).

-If this doesn't work, try looking at `systemctl status sshd_external.service` or taking Wireshark logs on the client and server machines to see what SSH might be objecting to.
+If this doesn't work, try looking at `systemctl status sshd_external.service`, maybe set `LogLevel DEBUG` in the server's `sshd_external_config` or try taking Wireshark logs on the client and server machines to see what SSH might be objecting to.

 - Similarly, the client should be able to SFTP into the Jenkins machine with something like `sftp -i path/to/ubxlib_test_system_client_key -P <ssh_port> ubxlib@jenkinsurl` (noting the capital `-P` this time) or, if a GUI is preferred, using something like [FileZilla](https://filezilla-project.org/).